-- Live animals - While it is typical to find flushed goldfish in the drains, some plumbers have reported finding live kittens, snakes, turtles, badgers, and other small animals in the toilet and drains.
+- Live animals.
+While it is typical to find flushed goldfish in the drains, some plumbers have reported finding live kittens, snakes, turtles, badgers, and other small animals in the toilet and drains.

-- Dentures - While these can fall into the toilet, it is best to keep your dentures or false teeth as far from the toilet as possible when you are cleaning them to ensure that they cannot cause a drain clog.
+- Dentures.
+While these can fall into the toilet, it is best to keep your dentures or false teeth as far from the toilet as possible when you are cleaning them to ensure that they cannot cause a drain clog.

-- Clothing and linen - Items ranging from as small as socks and underwear to as large as bedspreads have been found in toilet traps and drains.
+- Clothing and linen.
+Items ranging from as small as socks and underwear to as large as bedspreads have been found in toilet traps and drains.

 Along with being surprised by the things they find, many plumbers are shocked at how some large items even fit down the drains.
-Make sure to keep strange items out of your toilet and drains.
+Make sure to keep strange items out of your toilets and drains.
 This will help to prevent a frustrating, costly problem from developing in your drains and pipes.

 If you have dropped a large item down the drain, don’t wait to call Roto-Rooter about the problem.
 They won’t be surprised by anything you may have flushed or dropped, so you shouldn’t feel ashamed or embarrassed to call about your problem.